-March can be unpredictable in Boston, we just had our first major snow at the tail of winter yesterday, but one thing is certain: spring is just around the corner, and we’re ready for it to get here!
+March can be unpredictable in Boston, but one thing is certain: spring is just around the corner, and we’re ready for it to get here!
 Blend the seasons this month by enjoying the last of wintertime activities and switch into spring mode with the plethora of things to do this March!
 From St. Patrick’s Day celebrations to the return of Dine Out, read on to find what’s in store this March in Boston:

 Calm your mind and experience classical music in a whole new light with these sensational concerts located in historical Boston venues.
-Throughout March, the Candlelight Concert series will feature a wide variety of themed repertoires, from Fleetwood Mac to Coldplay and Beyoncé.
+Throughout March, the Candlelight Concert series will feature a wide variety of themed repertoires.
 Hosted at the historic venues like the Temple Ohabei Shalom and First Church, they will be illuminated with flameless candles, creating an unforgettable ambiance.
 Highlights of the concert series this month include:

 You can also give the gift of Candlelight with a Candlelight gift card that enables recipients to pick their own musical adventure.

 March is awards season, and that makes it movie season too!
 Catch all of your favorite Oscar-contenders on the big screen at a discounted price this March!
 Ticket prices are nearly half the price when purchased online so enjoy your favorite films without any price-guilt!

 Mid to late March is primetime for sugar mapeling here in Massachusetts.
 Extract your own fresh sap from maple trees at these local farms!

 So much history has happened in Boston, it’s no wonder there are dozens of top-grade history, science, and art museums in the city.
 They’re all worth at least one visit- and maybe even more!
 Our favorites include the Mapparium at the Mary Baker Eddy Library, the Museum of African American History, and the gorgeous Gardner Museum.